 Course Description:

-Purchase of this course grants access for one year and requires an internet connection, a computer with video and audio capabilities, and in some cases, Adobe Reader to view handouts and articles.
+Purchase of this course grants access for one year and requires an internet connection, computer with video and audio capabilities, and in some cases, Adobe Reader to view handouts and articles.

 You can download this course and watch it anywhere using the DOCS APP.
 Get it on Google Play or the Apple Store.